ktomk/pipelines/doc/PIPELINES-CACHES.md

-It is also an example of a cache named `build-http-cache` which is caching the path `build/store/http-cache`, a relative path to the *clone directory* which is also the pipelines' default working directory.
+It is also an example of a cache named `build-http-cache` which is caching the path `build/store/http-cache`, a relative path to the *clone directory* which is also the pipelines' default working directory (and the project directory).

 !!! note
     If `--deploy mount` is in use